Selection Sort

 const OPCODE_GENERATE_RANDOM_NUMBER_FROM_ZERO_TO_AND_WRITE_AFTER = "generate random number from zero to next and write after";

-Don’t forget to create an opcode and a breakpoint handler, otherwise you won’t be able to prove or not prove (sic!)
-The resolution problem.
+Don’t forget to create an opcode and a stop handler, otherwise you won’t be able to prove or not prove (sic!) the resolution problem.

-Now, using the “mediator” pattern, we connect all the classes in the Turing Machine class, create an instance of the class, record the programs through the tape recorder, load the cassette and you can use it!
+Now, using the “mediator” pattern, we connect all the classes in the Turing Machine class, create an instance of the class, record the programs on tape using a tape recorder, load the tape and you can use it!

-For me personally, the question remained interesting, what was primary – the creation of a universal calculator or the proof of the “Entscheidungsproblem” as a result of which, as a by-product, a calculator appeared.
+For me personally, the question of what came first remains interesting: the creation of a universal computer or the proof of the “Entscheidungsproblem”, which resulted in the computer appearing as a by-product.

 Cassettes

-For the sake of entertainment, I recorded several cassette programs for my version of the car.
+For fun, I recorded several cassette programs for my version of the machine.

 Hello World